 To be able to continue living in Finland after your current residence permit expires, you must apply for an extension of your residence permit once your current permit expires.
+An application for the extension of the permit is submitted to the Finnish Immigration Service.

-Always submit the application online if this is possible.
-See our website for more instructions: migri.fi/en/extended-permit
+Always submit the application online if it is possible.
+See our website for more instructions: migri.fi/en/extended-permit.